 There is no single behavior that is always typical of autism or any of the autism spectrum disorders.
 Learn about the signs and symptoms.

 Autism is a baffling, life-long disorder.
 And while there is no cause or cure, nor a known singular effective treatment, it is treatable.
 People with autism -- at any age -- can make significant progress through therapy and treatments, and can lead meaningful and productive lives.

 However, experts agree that early diagnosis and early intervention are critical - because the earlier people with autism get help, the better their outcomes will be in the future.

 The annual cost of providing services for people with autism is $90 million, in 10 years that number is projected to be $200 - 400 billion.
 With early diagnosis and intervention, the overall cost of treatment can be reduced by two-thirds over an individual with autism’s lifetime.

 London School of Economics Study, 2001

-Easter Seals and the Autism Society of America have partnered together to prepare a state-of-the-state report of autism services in the 50 states, the District of Columbia and Puerto Rico.
+Easter Seals has prepared a state-of-the-state report of autism services in the 50 states and the District of Columbia.